Emulsion/PAT/README.md

 PAT is LogTronics first self-programming AI

 # PAT is the next generation in Artificial Intelligence
-"PAT" LogTronics first self-Programming AI is the future of everthing digital
+"PAT" LogTronics first self-programming AI is the future of everthing digital